mpvnet-player/mpv.net/README.md

   wasn't necessary (it took a huge amount of time to implement)
-- the context menu has a new track menu where the active track can be seen and selected, it shows video, audio and subtitle tracks with various meta data
+- the context menu has a new track menu where the active track can be seen and selected, it shows video, audio and subtitle tracks with various meta data.
+[Menu default definition](https://github.com/stax76/mpv.net/blob/master/mpv.net/Resources/input.conf.txt#L104).

 [go to download page](https://github.com/stax76/mpv.net/releases)